-- If the Federal Funds Rate (Weekly Average) is an applicable interest rate index for a Debt Security, the rate of interest for each day in an Interest Reset Period will be determined as of a date indicated in Appendix D under "Federal Funds Rates-Federal Funds Rate (Weekly Average)." - If the Treasury Bill Rate is an applicable interest rate index for a Debt Security, the rate of interest for each day in an Interest Reset Period will be determined as of a date indicated in Appendix D under "Treasury Bill Rate." - For all other interest rate indices, the rate of interest for each day in an Interest Reset Period will be determined as of the applicable Determination Date.
-The "Determination Date" will be: - for LIBOR, the LIBOR Determination Date; - for EURIBOR, the EURIBOR Determination Date; - for the Federal Funds Rate (Daily), the Federal Funds Rate (Daily) Determination Date (Following Reset), the Federal Funds Rate (Daily) Determination Date (Prior Reset), or the Federal Funds Rate (Daily) Determination Date (Same Day Reset); - for the Federal Funds (Open) Rate, the Federal Funds (Open) Rate Determination Date; - for the Prime Rate, the Prime Rate Determination Date; - for the CMS Rate, the CMS Determination Date; and - for the CMT Rate, the CMT Determination Date.
+- If the Treasury Bill Rate is an applicable interest rate index for a Debt Security, the rate of interest for each day in an Interest Reset Period will be determined as of a date indicated in Appendix D under "Treasury Bill Rate." - If SOFR is an applicable interest rate index for a Debt Security, the rate of interest for each day in an Interest Reset Period will be determined as of a date indicated in Appendix D under "SOFR." - For all other interest rate indices, the rate of interest for each day in an Interest Reset Period will be determined as of the applicable Determination Date.
+The "Determination Date" will be: - for the Federal Funds Rate (Daily), the Federal Funds Rate (Daily) Determination Date (Following Reset), the Federal Funds Rate (Daily) Determination Date (Prior Reset), or the Federal Funds Rate (Daily) Determination Date (Same Day Reset); - for the Prime Rate, the Prime Rate Determination Date; and - for the CMT Rate, the CMT Determination Date.